emdx-dex/fastbtc-rsk/README.md

 * Endpoint to set txId when manually executed on RBTC_TO_BTC flow and save into proper order [x] @maxidev
 * Add convesion rate btc<->rbtc taking operation_fee into account [] @maxidev
 * Enable function that check that the tx value sent to blocknative watchess address is >= to order value [] @maxidev
+* Add to package.json script to build production ready front end assets and serve from express [] @maxidev/@agustin
 ## Infrastructure overview

 ![alt text](./fast-btc.png)